Radew-lab-pixel/holbertonschool-shell/init_files_variables_and_expansions/README.md

     Name: ls
     Value: rm *
        alias Is='rm *' instead of alias ls = "rm *"  and no spacing between Is='rm

+Task 1 : Create a script that prints hello user, where user is the current Linux user.
+          alias user="whoami" | echo "Hello "user